takanori-fujiwara/streaming-vis-pca/README.md

     `python3 presetup.py`

-    - Note (2024-04-14): For installation using virtualevn, proccesses listed in "presetup.py" are separated from "setup.py".
+    - Note (2024-04-14): For installation using virtualenv, proccesses listed in "presetup.py" are separated from "setup.py".
 This is due to venv's bug (module involved commands do not work correctly when using pip3 under venv).
     - This python script generates C++ shared library of inc-pca also installs homebrew, pkg-config, python3, eigen, pybind11 if they do not exist.

 * Install the modules with pip3 (this also installs homebrew, pkg-config, python3, eigen, pybind11, numpy, if they do not exist).